Spanish-speaking students and teachers in higher education and writers

 We needed a quick demo, where the functions of TeLetreo are shown as well as the possible menus and desktop look-and-feel for the user.
 Eva Mühlbauer, our linguist and language specialist, wrote the text, the mistakes and corrections.

 My original version (Figma)

 I also designed a mockup landing page so Nelsi Melgarejo, our front end developer, could code and add any new features that were discussed or needed.
 For example, we later saw that we needed the page in both English and Spanish, as well as more information about the team.

 In general, we needed an initial landing page to show the potential it has as a real product, which makes it easier for stakeholders to envision for future mentoring or investment.

 Constraints and limitations of the project

 This project is still in a very early stage but we needed tangible visual and informative material to show it to stakeholders and possible mentors to keep on developing it.
 We needed to make initial user research, initial graphics for the demo and the landing page and write together the main information of the project, such as our goals and ideas.
 We also had to work with a deadline to present it so we had to work fast during the time frame we had.
 It would have been great to be able to work physically in a same space, however we live in different countries (Peru, Spain and Denmark) so we could only work remotely.

 What did I learn

 I have experience in making projects to present to stakeholders, nevertheless it is the first project I get to participate more from the UX/UI perspective.
-I am learning greatly on software development and coding, which were very unknown to me.
-I am very interested in learning more about software development, both in back end and front end development while doing this project.
+I am learning greatly on software development and coding, which were very new to me.
+I have become very interested in learning more about software development, both in back end and front end development, while doing this project.